Viton Rubber Sheet FKM Gasket Material

 What is Viton Used For?

 Due to its excellent chemical and temperature resistance, the rubber sheets are used in a wide range of industries and applications.
-It is, however, often used in the mining, chemical processing, power generation, pharmaceutical, food and beverage, and aerospace industries.
+It is, however, often used in industrial industries such as the mining, chemical processing, power generation, pharmaceutical, food and beverage, and aerospace industries.

 Viton gaskets tubing is popularly used in automotive as well as other fuel transportation applications that involve high concentrations of biodiesel.
 The type F and type B Viton rubber materials have been found to be more resistant to acidic biodiesel since this fuel is highly oxidizing and unstable.